shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

  * Dispatch loop ended
  * Will send response to the user now

-Some global events, however, are very powerful when it comes to extending shopware's behaviour:
+Some global events, however, are very powerful when it comes to extending Shopware's behaviour:

 * Enlight_Controller_Action_PreDispatch_*
 * Enlight_Controller_Action_PostDispatchSecure_*